clblamires/ninesjournal/_posts/2020-02-10-the-blackout-den.md

   interest in the vast city.
 levelup: false
 quote: >-
-  You would have liked this one, my love.
   He is like you!
 But stronger, I think.
   I mean no offense, but you could not have pulled off what he is capable of.
   Maybe someday.
 Maybe I could someday.
 ---